-The wiring harness market is growing at a fast pace, especially in North America.
+The wiring harness market is growing quickly, especially in North America.
 As a business looking for a custom wire harness system, accuracy is the primary goal.
 For this, every little detail count.
 Choosing the right wire harness manufacturers is more important than you think.
 It is crucial to ensure the safety and durability of the system.

-Let’s take a brief look at the things to keep in mind while choosing the right wire harness manufacturer.
+Let’s briefly examine what to remember while choosing the right wire harness manufacturer.

-The manufacturer needs to conduct rigorous testing on the cables and wire harness assemblies.
+The manufacturer must conduct rigorous testing on the cables and wire harness assemblies.
 That is necessary for every order.
-Performing both visual and electrical inspection can prevent any errors in the future.
+Performing both visual and electrical inspections can prevent any errors in the future.
 That will also ensure greater accuracy of the system.

-Ensure that the company has the experience and ability for the testing before you order.
-They should also have the necessary testing equipment for physical and electrical testing.
+Ensure that the company has the experience and ability to test before ordering.
+They should also have the necessary testing equipment for physical and electrical examination.

-The company should also be able to show the test reports of all the electronic wire harness made by them.
+The company should also show the test reports of all the electronic wire harnesses made by them.